-All students must observe agency work hours and notify the Field Instructor of any unavoidable absences or lateness in advance if possible.
+All students must observe agency work hours and notify the Practicum Instructor of any unavoidable absences or lateness in advance if possible.
 Students must make up time for being late and/or absent.
-Students are entitled to hazardous weather closings and to holidays that are observed by the field agency.
-Students are not expected to report to their field agency on holidays observed by the university.
-Should these differ from the holidays observed by the field agency, students are expected to communicate with their Field Instructors (Supervisors) prior to the absence.
+Students are not expected to report to their practicum agency on holidays observed by the university.
+Should these differ from the holidays observed by the practicum agency, students are expected to communicate with their Practicum Instructors (Supervisors) prior to the absence.
+Students are expected to make up the practicum hours if their scheduled practicum day falls on a university holiday.

-Ongoing Field Supervision
+Ongoing Practicum Supervision

-Meeting with the Field Instructor.
-MSW students are expected to meet regularly with their Field Instructors (Supervisors) for supervision.
+Meeting with the Practicum Instructor.
+MSW students are expected to meet regularly with their Practicum Instructors (Supervisors) for supervision.
 Typically, these meetings occur weekly, at a prescheduled time, for about an hour.
-Informal conversations that occur during the normal course of work interactions supplement, but do not replace, these formally scheduled field supervision meetings.
-The weekly meetings are educationally focused and are intended to foster students' field-based learning, integration of classroom and experiential learning, and professional development.
-These regular meetings afford students (and Field Instructors/Supervisors) opportunities for reflection.
+Informal conversations that occur during the normal course of work interactions supplement, but do not replace, these formally scheduled practicum supervision meetings.
+The weekly meetings are educationally focused and are intended to foster students' practicum-based learning, integration of classroom and experiential learning, and professional development.
+These regular meetings afford students (and Practicum Instructors/Supervisors) opportunities for reflection.
 They also allow students the opportunity to receive ongoing feedback on their performance throughout the semester.

-Field Liaison contact.
-Students have regular contact with the faculty Field Liaison during their field placements.
-At least once during the semester, the Field Liaison visits the placement agency to meet with the student, Field Instructor, and Task Supervisor, if applicable.
-Students also have regular, online contact with the liaison; each week, students are expected to electronically submit field journals to the faculty Field Liaison.
-In addition to ongoing placement monitoring, the Field Liaison is available to both the student and the Field Instructor to assist in addressing concerns that may arise in the placement.
+Practicum Liaison contact.
+Students have regular contact with the faculty Practicum Liaison during their practicum placements.
+At least once during the semester, the Practicum Liaison visits the placement agency to meet with the student, Practicum Instructor, and Task Supervisor, if applicable.
+Students also have regular, online contact with the liaison; students are expected to electronically submit practicum journals to the Faculty Practicum Liaison at regular intervals.
+In addition to ongoing placement monitoring, the Practicum Liaison is available to both the student and the Practicum Instructor to assist in addressing concerns that may arise in the placement.